-Florida Man Accused Of Making 'Highly Volatile' Explosive Popular With ISIS
+Florida Man Made 'Highly Volatile' Explosive That's Popular With ISIS, Police Say

 A tip about explosives in a Lake Helen, Fla., house led police to discover jars of highly volatile triacetone triperoxide, or TATP — the same material used in terrorist bombing attacks mounted by ISIS and al-Qaida.
 Jared E. Coburn, 37, was arrested after police were told he had a bomb under his bed.